rhysd/git-brws/README.md

 Usage: git brws [Options] {Args}

 Options:
-    -r, --repo REPO     Shorthand format (user/repo, host/user/repo) or remote name (e.g. origin) or Git URL you want to see -b, --branch BRANCH Branch name to browse
+    -r, --repo REPO     Shorthand format (repo, user/repo, host/user/repo) or remote name (e.g. origin) or Git URL you want to see.
+                        When only repo name is specified, most popular repository will be searched from GitHub
+    -b, --branch BRANCH Branch name to browse
     -d, --dir PATH      Directory path to the repository -u, --url           Output URL to stdout instead of opening in browser